 - Children ages 6 months to 4 years can get 2 doses, 3 weeks apart, and a 3rd dose 8 weeks later.
-All 3 doses are required to complete the series. - People ages 5 years and older can get 2 doses, 3 weeks apart, and an Omicron booster 2 months later.
+All 3 doses are required to complete the series. - Children who have not received all 3 doses of their primary series will get the Omicron vaccine as their 3rd dose. - Children who have already received 3 doses of Pfizer are not eligible for any Omicron vaccine at this time. - People ages 5 years and older can get 2 doses, 3 weeks apart, and an Omicron booster 2 months later.